TimTerwijn/meesterproef-1920/README.md

 ![fetch](docs/img/fetch.png "fetch")
 Figure 2: Fetching HTML code.

-I've also added some enhancements, first of all I wanted to add a swipe to the mobile menu so that users have a better overview of the menus.
-By splitting the menu and submenu I can
+I've also added some enhancements, first of all I wanted to add a swipe to the mobile menu so that mobile users have a better overview of the menus.
+By splitting the menu and submenu the users have a better overview and the small mobile screen is not so crowded.
+After that the students told me that it was really hard to tell there is an option to swipe.
+That is why we chose to add some buttons below the screen to show the user he can swipe or to press them to swap from menu.

-#### Features
-* All information must be available on one location.
-* MijnHvA.nl and MijnHvApp must contain the same information and must look and feel the same as the new app.
-* The portal looks and apps must be customizable by a user.
-* Students wants to receive push notifications when changes occur in their schedule, when they receive a new grade and when a course has new information.
-* Course overview must have a link to brightspace.
-* All customizable options and settings must be visible on one page.
-* Customizable and personal news.
-* Customizable push notifications, both layout and the content.

-#### Final notes
-* The app must be actual, real time, personal and school related.
-* Students wants to know the difference between news en Statements.
-* Absence of teachers is only useful when the app is real time.
-* Schedule needs to have holidays and deadlines.

 ## Product biography (Think, Make, Check)
 ### Think